erickveg/CSE130_BYUI/DataStructuresTutorial/1_stacks.md

 2. `calculate_base_area()`
 3. `convert_cm_to_in()`

 But, here is the key feature of stacks.
 What would happen if we try to solve our program in that order?
 It would simply fail, because `calculate_pyramid_volume()` couldn't calculate the volume without knowing the pyramid base first.
 The stacks are very useful to solve nested functions, it helps the compiler to go backwards from the last recent function call to the very first call.
+Our program was solved in the following order:

+1. `calculate_base_area()`
+2. `convert_cm_to_in()`
+3. `calculate_pyramid_volume()`

 [Back to Welcome Page](0_Welcome.md)